 Now the MJW 2018 is over, romantics recall nice memories and post their selfies in the social media, while sceptics think about challenges to be addressed soon, if a sustainable, innovative, independent and extrovert MJW is to be wished – a MJW comprising of appr.
 100 venues in metropolitan Munich.

-The following account of basic problems, MJW contributors and players (the ones not participating in the Fair/Schmuck and Talente shows and/or the institutional programme of museums) have to resolve, aims at gving food for thought.
+The following account of basic problems, MJW contributors and players (the ones not participating in the Fair/Schmuck and Talente shows and/or the institutional programme of museums) have to resolve, aims at giving food for thought.

 Having cureated four MJW shows along with my partner Christoph Ziegler*, having been nominated for the HH award in Schmuck 2017,

-and being a Berlin trained visual artist with a background in Journalism and Economics, I see following features playing a role in the future MJWs,
+and being a Berlin trained visual artist with a background in Journalism and Economics, I see following features playing a role in the future MJWs, namely:

 1. The shows and events of MJW have a minimal resonance in the art scene of Munich.
 This is both sad and strange, especially if we take into account that Munich – along with Hamburg – are the most affluent cities of Germany with a rich cultural tradition and a higly cultivated public as well.